byeagley/number-placement-game/README.md

 ## Conclusions

-**breadbasket**, if they place once a day, should expect to win once every _42.2_ years!
+**breadbasket**, if they play once a day, should expect to win once every _42.2_ years!
 Unless the game dev is generous and uses some weird distribution to make players luckier.
 We have to compensate for Zach and Danny's elevated skill too -- let's say they're 100 times better than this simulation.
 See you all in 4.2 years!

 ## Feedback